INTERSECT-SDK/python-sdk/docs/examples/hello-world-events.rst

    # to the end of your command on UNIX systems

    # First, run the service
-   docker run --rm -it --name intersect-service --network host code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest python -m examples.1_hello_world_events.hello_service
+   docker run --rm -it --name intersect-service --network host intersect-sdk python -m examples.1_hello_world_events.hello_service

    # Next, run the client in a separate terminal
-   docker run --rm -it --name intersect-client --network host code.ornl.gov:4567/intersect/sdk/python-sdk/sdk/main:latest python -m examples.1_hello_world_events.hello_client
+   docker run --rm -it --name intersect-client --network host intersect-sdk python -m examples.1_hello_world_events.hello_client

 After several seconds, the output from ``hello_client`` will be: